heleiqiu/STTFormer/README.md

 ## Acknowledgements

-This repo is based on [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN) and [DSTA-Net](https://github.com/lshiwjx/DSTA-Net).
+This repository is based on [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN).
 Thanks to the original authors for their work!

 # Citation